EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 ![](/assets/img/QWEN/1.png)

-# When the Cloud Says No: Running Qwen3 on a Raspberry Pi 4B with Ollama

 *No GPU.
 No API key.
 No expensive AI workstation.
 Just a Raspberry Pi, Ollama, and a small language model that answers to you.*

 There is a weird assumption developing around AI infrastructure...